Board of Trustees

 Chairman of Trustees

-Peter Ainsworth was appointed Chairman of The Churches Conservation Trust for a three year term from 1st July 2016.
+Peter Ainsworth was appointed Chairman of The Churches Conservation Trust for a three year term in July 2016.

-Peter has previously served as Shadow Secretary of State for Culture and Shadow Secretary of State of the Environment, Food and Rural Affairs, and was Member of Parliament for East Surrey for 18 years until 2010.
-His involvement in the heritage sector dates back to 1995, when he was appointed Parliamentary Private Secretary to the Secretary of State for National Heritage; he was a member of the DCMS Select Committee in 2009-10.
+Peter previously served as Shadow Secretary of State for Culture and Shadow Secretary of State of the Environment, Food and Rural Affairs.
+He was Member of Parliament for East Surrey for 18 years until 2010.
+His involvement in the heritage sector dates back to 1995, when he was appointed Parliamentary Private Secretary to the Secretary of State for National Heritage.
+He was a member of the DCMS Select Committee in 2009-10.

 A former investment banker, he is a founding partner of sustainability consultancy the Robertsbridge Group.
 He is also a Patron of the College of St Barnabas, a residential community of retired Anglican clergy in Lingfield, Surrey.